sunnysideup/silverstripe-dynamic-cache-content/docs/en/INDEX.md

 ## client side

-At the bottom of your page.ss file add:
+At the bottom of your main `page.ss` file add:

 ```ss
 <% include Sunnysideup/DynamicCacheContent/ApplyJs %>
 ```

-This will include a small bit of JS that applies the universal and local content.
+This will include a small bit of JS that applies the universal and personalised content to every page as it loads.